gbiggs/rtshell/README.txt

 The following environment variables are used:

 RTCTREE_ORB_ARGS        A list of arguments, separated by semi-colons, to pass
                         to the ORB when creating it.
+Optional.
 RTCTREE_NAMESERVERS     A list of name server addresses, separated by semi-
                         colons, to parse when creating the RTCTree.
+Each server in the list will be added to the tree, making it available for browsing with rtcshell.
+Optional.
 RTCSH_CWD               The current working directory in the tree.
+Do not set
+                        this variable; it is set automatically by rtcshell.

+The only variable that should normally be set by the user is RTCTREE_NAMESERVERS.
+Set this to a list of name server addresses, separated by semi-colons, that you want rtcshell to interact with.
+For example, in a Bash shell, you can run the following:

+ $ export RTCTREE_NAMESERVERS=localhost;192.168.0.1:65346;example.com

 Shell completion